 - Challender, D. W., Thai, N. V., Jones, M., & May, L. (2012).
 Time‐budgets and activity patterns of captive Sunda pangolins (Manis javanica).
 Zoo biology, 31(2), 206-218.

 - Kawashima, T., Thorington Jr, R. W., Bohaska, P. W., Chen, Y. J., & Sato, F. (2015).
 Anatomy of shoulder girdle muscle modifications and walking adaptation in the Scaly Chinese Pangolin (Manis pentadactyla pentadactyla: Pholidota) compared with the partially osteoderm‐clad armadillos (Dasypodidae).
 The Anatomical Record, 298(7), 1217-1236.

 - Rone, W. S., Liu, Y., & Ben-Tzvi, P. (2018).
 Maneuvering and stabilization control of a bipedal robot with a universal-spatial robotic tail.
 Bioinspiration & biomimetics, 14(1), 016014.

 Applicants should hold, or expect to receive a first or upper second class honours degree in biological sciences or a similar field, and have an interest in biomechanics — including maths and computer programming as well as engineering/physics.
 Enthusiasm, curiosity, creativity, and a love for animals and science are prerequisites, as is the ability to travel to do fieldwork for experimental data collection in remote areas (e.g. South Africa; Taiwan).

-Partially funded - the lab will be covering some of the project costs, and the MRes student will be expected to meet the outstanding sum required, course fees and their living expenses.
+Partially funded - the lab will be covering some of the project costs, and the MRes student will be expected to meet the outstanding sum required (up-to £5,000), course fees and their living expenses.